atharvanan1/rust-gui/rust-iced/counter/README.md

 # Counter in [Rust-Iced](iced.rs)

 Here, the struct `Counter` defines the state of the counter application.
+This is used to show how to create a frame with iced.

 1. value - represents the current count
 2. count_button - represents whether the button is pressed or not